sazid1462/mapreduce-example/readme.md

     - arg0 : Folder path of the companies CSV files
     - arg1 : Folder path of the accounts CSV files
     - arg2 : Folder path of the output
+    - arg3 : (Optional) Number of mappers (default to 0 and hence local merge mode, set to positive value to enable cluster merge mode)